Unlocking the Benefits of Journaling for Mental Health Canada

 • ✓ It enhances self-awareness and emotional regulation.

-• ✓ Accessible and low-cost mental wellness tool for all Canadians.
+• ✓ Accessible and low-cost mental health support.

 • ✓ Regular practice can improve problem-solving skills.